 Sally is also a published poet and editor for an online and print poetry journal.
 With her husband, Rich, she can often be found birdwatching and hiking on local trails or kayaking on the Swatara Creek.

 Manada Conservancy Emeritus Board is comprised of former Board members who have served at least six years on our Board of Directors.

 Ken and Anna Staver

-Chris has a BS in biology from Allegheny College in Meadville, PA and a M.S. from Penn State College of Medicine in molecular physiology.
-She continues to be involved with the Friends of the Hershey Public Library, where she once worked in the Children’s Department.
+Chris has a BS in biology from Allegheny College and a MS in molecular physiology from Penn State College of Medicine.
+She is involved with the Friends of the Hershey Public Library, where she once worked in the Children’s Department.
 Besides taking care of a busy household, Chris’ hobbies include camping, hiking, bird watching and travel.